 The Paton Center for Hummingbirds is a place to explore and experience the special birds of southeast Arizona.

 It is dedicated to the celebration and conservation of hummingbirds—and all of southeast Arizona’s astounding biodiversity—through recreation, education, and sustainable living.
-247 bird species have been reported for our Center on the outskirts of Patagonia, including Violet-crowned Hummingbirds, Gray Hawks, Varied Buntings, Thick-billed Kingbirds, and many more local specialties.
+252 bird species have been reported for our Center on the outskirts of Patagonia, including Violet-crowned Hummingbirds, Gray Hawks, Varied Buntings, Thick-billed Kingbirds, and many more local specialties.
 Check the eBird Hotspot list for the latest sightings.

-The Paton Center is open from sunrise to sunset.
+The Paton Center is open from dawn to dusk.